ElasticMint/website/drafts/too-many-tests.md

 }
 ```

 What does this test?
 It tests that a function is called on a dependent object when the function `Abc()` is called.

 Why is that important?
 I don't know.

 As a client of `ClassToBeTested` why is it important to me whether it delegates functionality to another object or performs it internally?
 It isn't.
 All I care about is that calling a method has the desired effect, whether it be storing some data somewhere, sending a message, or performing a calculation.
 How it does this is unimportant.

 Part of the problem here is that Dependency Injection and the use of IoC containers became popular at the same time as writing tests.
 Previously it was very common to see a dependent object be created inside a method.
 Interfaces were something of a rarity.
 Suddenly, with the advent of IoC, every class had an interface associated with it.
 The whole idea that an interface could have multiple implementations was forgotten.
 Instead each interface would have a single implementation, and each class would have a constructor with 5 or 10 interfaces as parameters.
 Obviously this was hard to manage and so we needed to have IoC containers to make it simple.
-The end result was that we could now easily write tests and because we were trying to test each class individually we mocked all the dependencies and ended up testing that methods on dependencies were called at the right time.
+The end result was that we could now easily write tests, and because we were trying to test each class individually, we mocked all the dependencies and ended up testing that methods on dependencies were called at the right time.

 This just leads to brittle tests that change whenever anyone does any refactoring!